isaacg1/isaacg1.github.io/_posts/2023-04-02-think-of-the.md

 The refrain, "Think of the children!" serves primarily to move the discourse away from an analytical, evidence based mode of argument and into a more instinctive, emotional mode of argument.

 I've seen similar argument tactics used in situations where certain marginalized groups, especially intersectionally marginalized groups, will be the focus of the conversation.
-Members of the marginalized group, and other people in the discussion, will frame their preferences as protecting or supporting members of the marginalized group, moving to supercede any considerations other than what's based for that group, even if the connection between the preference and the marginalized group is tenuous at based.
+Members of the marginalized group, and other people in the discussion, will frame their preferences as protecting or supporting members of the marginalized group, moving to supercede any considerations other than what's best for that group, even if the connection between the preference and the marginalized group is tenuous at best.

 The common thread is framing one's arguments around protecting a group that all members of the discussion agree is in need of protection, implying that one's preferred position is the only way to protect members of that group, and that anyone who takes a different position doesn't care about members of that group.